williamLyh/NLP_research_interviews/README.md

 ### Regularization
 <img src="image/L1L2.JPG" width="500">

-- L1, L2: Regularization can alleviate overfitting and improve ability to generalize.
+- **L1, L2**: Regularization can alleviate overfitting and improve ability to generalize.
 L1 is equivalent to Laplace prior (sum of absolute value), L2 is Gaussian prior (sum of squared value).
 Prior means the prior knowledge of the value distribution of weights/parameters.
 L1 tends to give **sparse parameters**, while L2 tends to give parameters with **small values**.
 (Sparse parameter is good because less parameters are used, some weights become 0.
 It can be helpful for **feature selection** and therefore provide **interpretability**.
 Small parameter value is good because a samll change of the input data wouldn't give large shift on the predicting result, which means more robustness.
 More parameters are used means the model wouldn't only depend on few features, which provide generalization ability.)
 L1 doesn't provide an analytical solution (due to the absolute operation), but it can be compatible with sparse algorithms, while L2 has analytical solution, as it keeps the loss **continuous** and therefore can be calculated more **efficiently by gradient descent**.
 L1 is not sensitive with abnormal data/parameters, as L2 will emphasis them.
 Therefore L1 is more robust for noisy situation, but L2 is better choice when the anormaly is valuable for the study.
-- Dropout: 1) Dropout is equivalent to train multiple submodels with randomly less neuros, which means when predicting, model works like voting.
+- **Dropout**: 1) Dropout is equivalent to train multiple submodels with randomly less neuros, which means when predicting, model works like voting.
 2) Increase robustness, as features are forced to depend on different neurons, rather than a fixed set of neurons.
-- Batch Normalization
+- **Batch Normalization & layer normalization**
-- Early stopping
+- **Early stopping**

+### Gradient vanish & explode

 ### Activation functions
 Why do we want activation functions?